uabrc/uabrc.github.io/docs/workflow_solutions/getting_software_with_git.md

 ### How do I Choose Between GitHub and GitLab?

 - Want to collaborate publicly and outside UAB?
-Consider using [GitHub](#github-hosting).
+Consider using GitHub.
 - Want your project private or internal to UAB?
-Consider using our [GitLab](#gitlab-hosting) instance.
+Consider using our GitLab instance.

-It is also possible to collaborate publicly using GitLab, and privately with GitHub, but there may be additional challenges.
+It is possible to collaborate publicly using GitLab, but there may be additional challenges.
+While external collaborators can see a public GitLab repository on our instance, they can't make any changes or create issues without a [XIAS Account](../account_management/xias/index.md).

+It is possible to collaborate privately using GitHub with no additional hurdles, but if your project contains sensitive or protected information of any kinds, it should not be posted to GitHub, even in private repositories.
+Please consult with us via [Support](../help/support.md) before

 ### Good Practice for Organizing a Lab Space